 St Tola Goat Cheese is known as one of the premium artisan products in Ireland.
-It is the finest courmet goats cheese and ahs been hand make in Inagh just south of the Burren in County Clare since 1978.
+It is the finest gourmet goats cheese and has been hand make in Inagh just south of the Burren in County Clare since 1978.

-The cheeses were originally made by Meg and Derrick Gordon who developed the fine quality of the cheeses and helped establisha gourmet cottage industry in a rural area.
-In the late 90s they were keen to retire and the business was taken over by their neighbour Siobhan Ni Ghairbhith in 1999.
+The cheeses were originally made by Meg and Derrick Gordon who developed the fine quality of the cheeses and helped established a gourmet cottage industry in a rural area.
+In the late '90s they were keen to retire and the business was taken over by their neighbour Siobhan Ni Ghairbhith in 1999.

-St Tola Irish Goat Cheese is made by inagh Farmhouse Cheese ltd and is a member of of CAISand the Slow Food Movement.
-We are also part of the Burren Food Trail and and are just a few miles from the Wild Atlantic Way.
+St Tola Irish Goat Cheese is made by Inagh Farmhouse Cheese ltd and is a member of CAIS and the Slow Food Movement.
+We are also part of the Burren Food Trail and are just a few miles from the Wild Atlantic Way.

 The farm receives French students every year from ESA College in Anger and Purpan INP in Toulouse.

 St Tola has been supported by Bord Bia, Department of Agriculture, Fisheries and Food, Clare County Enterprise Board, Limerick Instiutute of Technology and LEADER - National Rural Network.